KrzysztofSzewczyk/MEdit/README.md

 Eclipse should build it automatically, if not you should press build button.
 You can make .jar file by doubleclicking jardesc file and following instructions appearing on screen.

+As of now you can use jdk and ant!
+Check out [this](CONTRIBUTING.MD) file for information on building, (and eventually contributing to repository) using ant.

 ## Dependencies